wp-plugins/the-events-calendar-category-colors/readme.txt

 2. Using <a href="http://tri.be/support/documentation/events-calendar-themers-guide/">Themer's Guide for The Events Calendar</a> create a new _ecp-page-template.php_, adjust this new template to correspond to how you want your calendar displayed and choose **Default Events Template** from the Events Calendar Settings.

+= What are Legend Superpowers? =

+Legend Superpowers are an optional visual effect allowing visitors to focus only on those events that belong to categories of interest - without reloading the page and without eliminating other categories from view completely.

+It needs to be enabled in the Category Colors settings page.
+The Category Legend must also be enabled and in use for it to function.

+Click on the category of interest in the Legend to see the effect; click again to remove it.

+= Where can I report bugs? =

+Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-category-colors).

 == Screenshots ==

 1. The Events Calendar Category Colors Settings tab
 2. The Events Calendar Category Colors in action
+3. The Events Calendar Category Colors with Legend Superpowers in action

 == Changelog ==

+= 1.6.1 =
+* removed function remove_tribe_cat_once from merge
+* respaced rendered CSS so it looks better in 'view source'
+* added #legend_box.tribe-events-calendar to properly set category name text color
+* included function for checking TEC plugin active, missing from merge - OOPS
+* fixed PHP error in classes/categorycolors.php - TribeEvents not defined
+* merge issue#3
+* fix for CSS superpowers and Ajax
+* updated for miniColors 2.0

+= 1.6.0B =
+* still experimental!
+* refactoring work: changes under the hood for the benefit of mankind
+* the category legend can now have super-powers added to it
+* from Barry Hughes

 = 1.5.6 =
 * removed function remove_tribe_cat_once and put it into a gist to use as needed.
 Please refer to FAQ for details.